SuffolkLITLab/ALKiln/README.md

 ## Cheat sheet

 *Once you've already read the contributing documentation, you can use these as quick reminders for running our internal tests.*
-To setup for the integration tests, create the project on the server:
+To set up for the integration tests, create the project on the server:
 ```
 npm run setup
 ```